oneforawe/config-repo/config/win/README.md

 ### WSL2 Random Failure / Success

 Potential solution: just reboot Windows.
-(Let's see how often this fixes it; it seems to have worked once already.)
+(Let's see how often this fixes it; it seems to have worked at least twice already.)

 I've been trying to fix a network issue that comes up when executing `sudo apt-get update`, but nothing has worked until I set things back to their